Purple Beech Hedge Plant Description

 Purple Beech hedging is relatively low maintenance and by planning your beech hedging care routine carefully, you will only have to prune once or twice a year.

-We recommend pruning an established beech hedge in late summer, August is the ideal time, as a late summer cutting means that the plants have enough time to regrow and recover before the winter and having a last flush of growth increases the winter coverage that makes beech hedging so popular.
+Fagus sylvatica 'Purpurea' can be tidied up in June, if its looking a little messy but we'd recommend pruning an established beech hedge in late summer.
+August is the ideal time, as a late summer cutting means that the plants have enough time to re-grow and recover before the winter and having a last flush of growth increases the winter coverage that makes beech hedging so popular.

 Looking after a beech hedge is important, but it is possible to renovate an overgrown beech hedge.
 This sort of beech hedging maintenance should be carried out in February whilst its still dormant.
 If your overgrown beech hedge requires cutting back by more than half of its size it is best to do this gradually over two growing seasons.
 Firstly, cut back the top and one side of the hedge, leaving the other side for the following year.